 Below is a summary of services provided for both Massage Therapy and Physical Therapy.
 Please see price list for detailed pricing information.

-Designed to remove severe tension that causes abnormal movement patterns, orthopedic massage utilizes a combination of soft tissue mobilization techniques and active movement to address dysfunctions in muscle tissue, fascial tissue, and joint capsule tissue.
-Deep pressure and pinpointed strokes are utilized to separate muscle fibers and break down adhesions that form within the muscles themselves, and within their fascial connections.
+Designed to improv severe tension that causes abnormal movement patterns, orthopedic massage utilizes a combination of soft tissue mobilization techniques and active movement to address dysfunctions in muscle tissue, fascial tissue, and joint capsule tissue.
+Deeper pressure and pinpointed strokes are utilized to create space between muscle fibers and fascial connections while rehydrating and bringing oxygenated blood to these tissues.
 Therapeutic stretching combined with Proprioceptive Neuromuscular Facilitation (PNF) may also be used to restore normal movement to obtain optimal treatment effects.
 Typically not a full body treatment, and is instead focused on specific areas.

 Manual Lymph Drainage (MLD) is an extremely light form of massage that specifically targets the Lymphatic System.
 This technique utilizes gentle pulling on the skin and superficial fascia to help facilitate the normal flow of lymph fluid, which eliminates cellular debris from the body.
-MLD targets either a non-intact, or an overflowed lymphatic system to filter lymph fluid and return it to the circulatory system.
-It is used for people with Lymphedema, post-surgical edema, post-traumatic edema, fibromyalgia, seasonal allergies, migraine headaches, and much more.
+MLD targets either a non-intact, or an overflowed lymphatic system to filter lymph fluid and return it to the circulatory system, which will eventually be eliminated via urination.
+MLD is used for people with Lymphedema, post-surgical edema, post-traumatic edema, fibromyalgia, seasonal allergies, migraine headaches, and much more.